astral-sh/rye/docs/guide/toolchains/index.md

 # Toolchain Management

 Rye is unique in that it does not use system Python installations.
-Instead if downloads and manages Python installations itself (called toolchains).
+Instead it downloads and manages Python installations itself (called toolchains).
 Today there are three types of toolchains supported by Rye and they require some understanding: